2 Popular towns on the Garden Route – Which one is the best?

 If you are still unsure about Knysna vs Plettenberg Bay and would like some advice, contact us and we’ll do all the planning for you!

 More about the Authors – Cedarberg Africa

 Cedarberg Africa is a travel and safari company specializing in African tailor-made itineraries.
 We have special rates with all the hotels and game lodges.
-Booking through us will cost no more than booking direct, and sometimes less.
-So our expertise and knowledge comes at no extra cost to you!
+Booking through us will cost no more than booking directly, and sometimes less.
+So our expertise and knowledge come at no extra cost to you!